CheickPaul/CheickPaul/README.md

 ---
 ## 📈 Algorithmic Trading System for Ultra Bond (UB) under development

 This project aims to develop a high performance trading algorithm designed for the Ultra Bond (UB) futures market.
-The strategyis based on Smart Money Concepts (SMC), volume spikes, time-based execution windows, economic news filtering basics elements that I have already used for passing rigorous propfirm challenge.
+The strategy is based on Smart Money Concepts (SMC), volume spikes, time-based execution windows, and economic news filtering — basic elements that I have already used for passing a rigorous propfirm challenge.

-The core innovation lies in the integration of multiple AI agents, each responsible of replicating key elements of discretionary trading.
-The goal is to progressively evolve the systemfrom a semi automated assistant to a fully autonomous algorithm.
+The core innovation lies in the integration of multiple AI agents, each responsible for replicating key elements of discretionary trading.
+The goal is to progressively evolve the system from a semi-automated assistant to a fully autonomous algorithm.

-This repository documents the design, architecture, agent roles and the logic of the system.
-The algorithm is under **under active development** and will be refined in progressive stages.
+This repository documents the design, architecture, agent roles, and the logic of the system.
+The algorithm is under active development and will be refined in progressive stages.

 ---

 ## 📊 GitHub Stats